day8/re-frame/docs/NewREADME.md

   (:items db))   ;; not much of materialised view
 ```

-Such a query-fn must be registered, (reasons become obvious in the next domino) like this:
+On program startup, such a query-fn must be registered,
+(for reasons obvious in the next domino) like this:
 ```clj
 (re-frame.core/reg-sub  :query-items  query-fn)
 ```

 ### Code For Domino 5

-Because the query function computed a new value, a view (function) which subscribes
+Because the query function re-computed a new value, a view (function) which subscribes
 to that value, is called automatically (reactively) to re-compute DOM.
 It produces
 a hiccup-formatted data structure describing the DOM nodes required (no DOM nodes
 for the deleted item, obviously, but otherwise the same DOM as last time).